For Desktop Metal Inc. [DM], Analyst sees a rise to $2.80. What next?

 Sponsored

-Siemens and Desktop Metal, Inc., global leaders in digitalization and additive manufacturing technologies, announced today a multi-faceted partnership aimed at accelerating the adoption of additive manufacturing (AM) for production applications with a focus on the world’s largest manufacturers.
+Desktop Metal will host a conference call on the same day at 4:30 p.m.
+ET to discuss the results.
+Participants may access the call at 1-888-999-5318, international callers may use 1-848-280-6460, and request to join the Desktop Metal financial results conference call.
+A simultaneous webcast of the conference call and the accompanying summary presentation may be accessed online at the Events & Presentations section of https://ir.desktopmetal.com.
+A replay will be available shortly after the conclusion of the conference call at the same website.

-It opened the trading session at $2.45, the shares rose to $2.47 and dropped to $2.325, the range by which the price of stock traded the whole day.
-The daily chart for DM points out that the company has recorded -47.33% loss over the past six months.
-However, it is still -88.1% lower than its most recent low trading price.
+The stocks have a year to date performance of -49.09 percent and weekly performance of 3.28 percent.
+The stock has been moved at -38.39 percent over the last six months.
+The stock has performed -17.92 percent around the most recent 30 days and changed -3.45 percent over the most recent 3-months.

-If we look at the average trading volume of 4.93M shares, DM reached to a volume of 2890140 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.87M shares, DM reached to a volume of 5728686 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Desktop Metal Inc. [DM]:
+Here’s what leading stock market gurus have to say about Desktop Metal Inc. [DM]:

 Credit Suisse have made an estimate for Desktop Metal Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 17, 2022.
 The new note on the price target was released on January 10, 2022, representing the official price target for Desktop Metal Inc. stock.

-Desktop Metal Inc. [DM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.44.
-With this latest performance, DM shares dropped by -27.74% in over the last four-week period, additionally sinking by -47.33% over the last 6 months – not to mention a drop of -65.65% in the past year of trading.
+Desktop Metal Inc. [DM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.28.
+With this latest performance, DM shares dropped by -17.92% in over the last four-week period, additionally sinking by -38.39% over the last 6 months – not to mention a drop of -63.48% in the past year of trading.

 Desktop Metal Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 3.40 and a Current Ratio set at 4.30.